This Shortcut Pumpkin Tiramisu is ridiculously fast and easy to prepare, and it's full of yummy, spicy holiday flavors.

 I totally have to have a strategy for holiday sweet treats, because - I unfortunately love them all.
 If they're around (yes, leftovers, I'm looking at you), I'll eat them for breakfast, lunch, dinner and snack.
 So my strategy is to keep 'em small.
 Yep, it's all about portion control.

 This Shortcut Pumpkin Tiramisu can be made in a trifle bowl, but I love the idea of serving tiny, bite-sized desserts for each guest.
-That way, when it’s gone, it’s gone and I can’t eat the leftovers!
+That way, when it's gone, it's gone and I can't eat the leftovers.
+Also, tiny desserts mean you can taste a few and not have to overdo it.

-Instead of the espresso/liqueur-soaked lady finger method that is called for in traditional tiramisu, these lovelies are made with ground up, packaged gingersnap cookies mixed with a touch of vanilla-spiked bourbon.
+Instead of the espresso/liqueur-soaked ladyfinger method that is called for in traditional tiramisu, these lovelies are made with ground up, packaged gingersnap cookies mixed with a touch of vanilla-spiked bourbon (or regular bourbon if that's what you have).
 The pumpkin-mascarpone cream topping takes less than 10 minutes to prepare.

 If you have a pastry bag, definitely use it to pipe the cream onto the cookie crumbs.
 If not, you can use a freezer bag - just fill it, snip the corner off, and squeeze.

-- 1/2 of a 1-pound box of gingersnap cookies about 32 cookies
+- 8 ounces gingersnap cookies about 32 cookies

 - 2 tablespoons of bourbon or bourbon vanilla